Post job

-A manager/partner or managing partner is a professional who manages the daily activities of a company as well as guides its overall strategic business direction.
+A manager/partner or managing partner is an individual who manages the daily activities of a company as well as guides its overall strategic business direction.
 Managing partners must cooperate with other executives, board members, and employees to implement organizational goals, procedures, and policies.
 They are responsible for the hiring and managing of employees and should follow the executive committee guidelines and federal and state laws and regulations.
 Managing partners must also maintain positive client relationships and lead the drive for new business acquisitions.

 • Manage day to day e-commerce operations.